Everyone should pay attention to nutrition — and that's particularly true for athletes.

 "Many athletes forget that food is fuel, meaning that it provides energy for exercise.
 Without proper nutrition, your energy levels will be low and that will affect your performance," says Natalie Rizzo, RD, author of The No-Brainer Nutrition Guide For Every Runner.

 Have you let good nutrition fall on your priority list in favor of focusing on workout strategy and game day goals?
-We spoke to nutritionists who work closely with athletes to find out precisely why good nutrition is so important to athletes — and what they recommend you eat (and do not eat!) for the best possible performance.
+We spoke to dietitians who work closely with athletes to find out precisely why good nutrition is so important to athletes — and what they recommend you eat (and do not eat!) for the best possible performance.

 Good nutrition helps you play a game, work out or run a race longer, without injury and at your peak level, says Nyree Dardarian, RD and assistant clinical professor and the director of the Center for Integrated Nutrition and Performance at Drexel University.